 The College expects students to remain in good standing in all areas relating to the College.
-Students that are not in good standing may be placed on one or more of the following: Academic Probation, Chapel/ Convocation Probation, Disciplinary Probation, or Work Probation.
-Any student that is on probation cannot represent the College during the period in which the student is on probation.
-This includes but is not limited to competing in athletic events, performing in musical concerts, attending off-campus trips, or representing campus organizations.
+Students who are not in good standing may be placed on one or more of the following: academic probation, chapel/convocation probation, disciplinary probation, or work probation.
+Any student who is on probation cannot represent the College during the period in which the student is on probation.
+This includes, but is not limited to, competing in athletic events, performing in musical concerts, attending extra-curricular off-campus trips, or representing campus organizations.
 Students choosing to appeal a probation or suspension decision need to address their appeal to the following individuals: